shlomi1993/AnomalyDetectionWebApp/README.md

 Tasks:
 ======
+Model:
  - Make the AD coherent.
  - Make the AD create a JSON.
  - Integrate AD with the Model.
- - Create the UI with CSS (headers, algo list, input, output).
+Controller
  - Implement REST API.
  - Handle the interaction between MVC's components.
+View:
+ - Create the UI (headers, algo list, input, output).
+ - Improve UI with CSS.
+Other:
  - Solve user-story 1.
  - Solve user-story 2.
  - Write a ReadMe and submit CSV files.
  - Tests.